 If you only need to heat one room in your house, it may be cheaper to use a portable electric heater and keep the thermostat turned down.
 For those who live alone or work from home, investing in an electric heater could save on heating bills over time as you're not heating the whole house unnecessarily.

-Also called smart thermostats, these let you operate your heating remotely via the internet using your mobile phone, tablet or computer.
+These let you operate your heating remotely via the internet using your mobile phone, tablet or computer.
 Some also have sophisticated features, such as learning your routine or adjusting settings depending on the weather forecast.

-Whether a smart thermostat could save you money will depend on your lifestyle, how efficiently you control your heating already, and whether you’d prefer it to using traditional heating controls.
+Whether a smart thermostat could save you money will depend on your lifestyle, how efficiently you control your heating already and whether you’d prefer it to using traditional heating controls.
 Find out

 3. Replace light bulbs: save £180

 Energy-saving light bulbs can help you to cut your energy bills easily.
 An LED light bulb costs around £1.71 a year to run .
 Over its lifetime, it could cut around £180 from your energy bills, compared with an old-style bulb.

 Remember, energy-saving light bulbs last longer than traditional ones.

 Light bulb costs compared